roman-grs-pit/covariance-mocks/docs/source/production_management.rst

-Campaign Management
+Production Management
 ===================

-The covariance-mocks pipeline includes a campaign management system for large-scale mock generation campaigns with thousands of individual jobs.
+The covariance-mocks pipeline includes a production management system for large-scale mock generation productions with thousands of individual jobs.
 This system provides configuration management, batch job orchestration, failure recovery, and progress monitoring.

 Overview
 --------

-A **campaign** is a coordinated collection of mock generation jobs that share common scientific parameters and execution settings.
-Campaigns handle the scale requirements of covariance analysis, which typically requires:
+A **production** is a coordinated collection of mock generation jobs that share common scientific parameters and execution settings.
+Productions handle the scale requirements of covariance analysis, which typically requires:

 * 2,000 realizations × 20 snapshots = 40,000 individual mock runs
 * Systematic batch management for SLURM job arrays